-As she led the cow to pasture the smithy locked eyes with Lila before returning his hat to his head.
+As she led the cow to pasture the blacksmith locked eyes with Lila before returning his hat to his head.
 He never once looked at the girl standing nearby, not breathing, holding the milking stool with both hands as though to help gravity keep her earthbound.
-When Mistress returned, rubbing her hands on her apron, he removed his hat once more and did something Lila had never seen a workman do: he looked directly at Mistress, lowering his glance, for he was very tall, never blinking.
-In the town Lila had been taken to, after the conflagration had erased her village, that kind of boldness was legitimate cause for a whip.
+She should have known then what the consequences would be, but felt sure that Sorrow, always an easy harvest, would quickly draw his attention and thwart the girl's drooling.
+Learning from Mistress that he was a free man doubled her anxiety.
+He had rights, then, and privileges-like Sir.
+He could marry, own things, travel, sell his own labor.
+She should have seen the danger immediately because his arrogance was clear.
+When Mistress returned, rubbing her hands on her apron, he removed his hat once more then did something Lila had never seen an African do: he looked directly at Mistress, lowering his glance, for he was very tall, never blinking.
+It must be true then, what she had heard; that for them only children and loved ones could be looked in the eye; for all others it was disrespect or a threat.
+In the town Lila had been taken to, after the conflagration had erased her village, she believed that kind of boldness from free or indentured blacks was always legitimate cause for a whip.
 An unfathomable puzzle.
-Whites could calmly cut children down,
+Whites could calmly cut mothers down, blast old men in the face with muskets louder than moose calls, but were enraged if a not-white looked a white in the eye.
+On the one hand they would torch your home; on the other they would feed, nurse and bless you.
+Best to judge them one at a time, proof being that one, at least, could become your friend, which is why she slept on the floor beside Mistress's bed and kept watch in case Sorrow interfered or Mistress needed soothing.